Parenting During Stressful Times: Tips From Parents of Special Needs Kids

 Parenting in stressful times requires friends!
 Parents are gathering online in record numbers to get information and advice on how to cope with being a full-time stay-at-home caregiver.
 They are trying to work out how to stay employed, provide education, and be a good parent.
 It seems impossible.

 But for many parents of kids with disabilities, this is just another day.
 Some of these parents change their careers to have flexible schedules.
 Some downsize their lives and even homeschool their children if public schooling cannot meet their child’s needs.
 They spend hours in occupational, speech, physical, or other therapy every week.
 During the pandemic, these therapies are either greatly reduced or not happening at all, which means potentially losing critical progress from previous weeks and months.
-Their kids may rarely if ever, be invited to sleepovers, playdates, or parties.
+Their kids may rarely, if ever, be invited to sleepovers, playdates, or parties.
 The parents have virtually no respite and spend a good chunk of time researching best parenting practices to address their kids’ disabilities.

 The point is this: it can be done.
 Millions of American families find creative ways to make their lives work as they prioritize their children’s needs.
 It may be a different life than imagined.
 But a skills-based tiered approach is possible if love is at the center of the plan.

 Tip: Become an expert in flexibility.
 You may have had strict rules about screen time or time chatting with friends.
-Now is the time to revisit some of those hard and fast rules and develop a plan that’s flexible enough to meet the emotional, psychological needs of the entire family unit.
+Now is the time to revisit some of those hard and fast rules and develop a plan that’s flexible enough to meet the emotional and psychological needs of the entire family unit.
 This is an extraordinary time that calls for a new way of doing things.

 Challenge: Falling Behind Academically